beeper/beepycli/README.md

 soon).

 ## Download
 You can find the latest binaries precompiled in [GitHub Actions].

-After downloading, make sure to give `beepycli` permission to execute (you can do this from the terminal by running `chmod +x beepycli`).
+After downloading, make sure to give `beepycli` permission to execute.
+You can do this from the terminal by running `chmod +x beepycli`.

 If you're on Linux, this is all you need!